ChampyTech/sporcle-dashboard/README.md

 ## 📋 How to use

-Simply enter your Sporcle username and instantly get access to all your profile-related links!
+Just enter your username and you will get all your Sporcle profile links!

 ## 🙏 Contributing